jennethydyrova/tokens-usage-dashboard/README.md

 I wanted to highlight a few decisions and trade-offs I made while building the dashboard, especially where time constraints shaped the final result:

 - **Endpoint typing**: The `/usage` endpoint isn’t fully typed with Pydantic response models.
 In a real project I’d make sure every endpoint has strict schemas for inputs and outputs, but I prioritized getting the feature working end-to-end first.

+- **Documentation**: In production code, I would add proper docstrings and documentation throughout the backend and frontend code to make it easier to maintain and onboard new developers.

 - **Date formatting**: I used a simple local formatter for dates.
 It works fine here, but if the project grew or needed more complex date handling, I would switch to something like Day.js or date-fns to avoid edge-case bugs and keep formatting consistent.